bostondiditeam/ros/docs/ros_quick_tutorial.md

 Note whenever you build a new package, you should source the generated setup file to update your environment !

-### Modify package.xml which contains meta information, has been tailored to your package, you can modify maintainer, license, build_depend or run_depend package here.
+### Modify package.xml which contains meta information
+We can modify maintainer, license, build_depend or run_depend package in package.xml.

 ```
 ~/catkin_ws$ cd src/beginner_tutorials